Home Spotlight How To Negotiate Your Salary After a Job Offer

-How To Negotiate Salary After a Job Offer
+How To Negotiate Your Salary After a Job Offer

 How To Negotiate Salary in 5 Steps

-These five steps should help you navigate the intricacies of salary negotiation after getting that job offer with a higher level of success.
+The following five steps will help you navigate the intricacies of salary negotiation after getting that initial job offer with a higher level of success.

 1. Research and Prepare